Brouillard History, Family Crest & Coats of Arms

 - Richard P. Brouillard, American Republican politician, Delegate to Republican National Convention from New Hampshire, 1972

-- Richard Brouillard, American Democrat politician, Presidential Elector for Connecticut, 1992
+- Richard Brouillard, American Democratic Party politician, Presidential Elector for Connecticut, 1992

 - Joseph Ovide Brouillard (1859-1940), Canadian Liberal politician and businessman